-1 following: cultural exchange, enhancing of life quality, leisure & entertainment and skills building.
-Here the applicant is not obliged to achieve all objectives but is required to provide details how the objective/s will be reached. b The project is area-based and targets more than one site/asset 10 points within the same area - High marks are given to projects which are strongly connected to the area and to the extent to which the intervention targets more than one site/asset С The project is a co-operative project; in that it involves 5 points collaboration with at least one local council from the Majjistral territory - Projects with at least another partner from one local council from the Majjistral territory, apart from the lead partner, will be given full marks.
-Partners need to contribute financially to the project 4.
-Social impact on the Community (max.
-15 points) a The project's information and education components are targeted 15 points to children (less than 13 years of age), youths (over 13 years of age) and persons with learning difficulties and/or disabilities - Marks are given to applicants describing the direct social impact towards the identified target group.
+a ŭ The project's information and education components are targeted to children and youths, elderly and persons with learning difficulties and/or disabilities - Marks are given to applicants describing the direct social impact towards the identified target 15 points group.
 These can include any promotional/dissemination 2 actions taken 5.
 Preparedness (max.
-15 points) а Evidence that the necessary consultation with stakeholders and 10 points u regulatory entities has taken place - Marks are given to applicants 10 points that have shown evidence of a consultation process with the Superintendence of Cultural Heritage, Archdiocese of Malta and other competent applicable Authorities b The development permitting process has already been initiated 5 points D (where applicable) - Applicants are awarded points according to 5 points 1, the level of preparedness 3 with regards to permits 6.
+15 points) а Evidence that the necessary arrangements have been made with local actors that are to be involved in the development and delivery of the activity - Marks are given to applicants that have shown evidence of arrangements with entities, persons and competent authorities involved in the development and delivery of activity and other competent Authorities 10 points b Evidence that the necessary permits (in the case of improvements to immoveable property) have been obtained, or are in the process of being obtained from the relevant authorities (where applicable) - Applicants are awarded points according to the level of preparedness 3 with regards to permits 5 points 6.
 Sustainability of the Project (max.
-10 points) a Evidence that the project has a neutral or positive impact on the 5 points environment and the climate - Points awarded on the basis that the proposed intervention/s contribute towards environmental protection. b Evidence that the project has a neutral or positive impact on 5 points gender and other forms of non-discrimination policies - Points awarded on the basis that the proposed intervention/s contribute towards the promotion of equal opportunities equality, non- · · applicant has a gender mainstream strategy and an adequate policy on equality TOTAL: 100 points social cohesion.
-Consideration will be made of whether the
+10 points) а Evidence that the project has a neutral or positive impact on the environment and the climate - Points awarded on the basis that the proposed intervention/s contribute towards environmental protection.
+5 points b Evidence that the project has a neutral or positive impact on gender and other forms of non-discrimination policies - Points awarded on the basis that the proposed intervention/s contribute towards the promotion of equal opportunities equality, non- discrimination and improved accessibility whilst targeting sustainable development in the areas of economic growth and social cohesion.
+Consideration will be made of whether the applicant has a gender mainstream strategy and an adequate policy on equality 5 points TOTAL: 100 points